Timothy-W-Hilton/STEM/README.md

 This source code repository also contains an adjoint model developed to quantitatively estimate STEM parameter values as well as surface fluxes that optimally match atmospheric observations.
-More information about the STEM adjoint please see: Daescu and Carmichael, 2003; Hakami et al., 2005; Sandu et al., 2005; Chai et al., 2006
+For more information about the STEM adjoint please see: Daescu and Carmichael, 2003; Hakami et al., 2005; Sandu et al., 2005; Chai et al., 2006.

 ### References ###